 - Worst For: Getting Out Of!

 The legendary Forum Shops at Caesars Palace really changed the way shopping was seen in Las Vegas.
-Originally built in 1992, the shops underwent a dramatic renovation in 2004 taking up a huge portion of on-strip real-estate that many considered a waste of what could have been another Hotel and Casino.
+Originally built in 1992, the shops underwent a dramatic renovation in 2004 taking up a huge portion of on-strip real estate that many considered a waste of what could have been another Hotel and Casino.
 The Caesars got the last laugh though as the Mall catapulted to the Highest Grossing Retail Space in America!

 Inside the Mall is really something to behold, Lik journeying to another world, you quickly forget you are in Vegas as you wander the halls under a painted sky.
-The Theme is Period room and the buildings are pristine Roman Facades with various recreations of famous roman art.
+The Theme is Period Roman so the buildings are pristine Roman Facades with various recreations of famous roman art.
 The Trevi Fountain, Fortuna Terrace, and Neptunes Fountain along with the Atlantic Show Fountain are all stunning centerpieces of the various halls and galleries.

 The Shopping experience is vast, the Mall is smaller than the Grand Canal Shops but it really does not feel that way.
 There are a vast array of shops on offer, from mid-range brands right up to high-end luxury.
 Making this the number one destination for both window shopping and actually hitting the plastic!